vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Proposals/junior-proposal.md

 team

 ## Description
-web.io is a javascript-built voice recognition website builder that allows users to build websites through voice recognition
+web.io is a voice recognition website builder that allows users to build websites through speech (recognition).

 **Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**

-Current status: working application
+current status: working application with a voice recognition feature. during the intensive, we hope to implement our self-written bootstrap API and expand on voice recognition

 ## Challenges I Anticipate

-**List out the challenges you anticipate for completing this project** enabling voice recognition to call functions from the builder. recognizing vital user commands through speech recognition.
+**List out the challenges you anticipate for completing this project**

+enabling voice recognition to call functions from the builder recognizing vital user commands through voice recognition

 ## Skateboard

 **ONE SINGLE aspect of product.
-Consider: build backend for SPD 1.2 front end, CRUD one resource, use API or library, authentication etc.** just website builder (drag and drop)
+Consider: build backend for SPD 1.2 front end, CRUD one resource, use API or library, authentication etc.**

+implemented a functional (drag and drop) website builder with a simple, usable UI/UX

 **Start coding and finish “Skateboard” feature before beginning “Bike”.**

 ## Bike
 **ONE additional features that get you closer to your idealized product.
-Examples: CRUD 2nd resource, add comments, API use, authentication, library use** adding voice recognition
+Examples: CRUD 2nd resource, add comments, API use, authentication, library use**

+adding voice recognition

 ## Car
 **ONE additional feature**

 adding bootstrap api

 ## Personal Achievement Goals: